scale-tone/azure-function-pump-data-to-delta-lake/README.md

 * `INPUT_TOPIC_NAME`, `INPUT_SUBSCRIPTION_NAME` - names of your topic and subscription.
 Specify either queue name or topic/subscription names, not both.
 * `OUTPUT_TABLE_NAME` - name of your Delta Lake table, e.g. `default.my-table`.

+* (optional) `JSONPATH_QUERY` - a [JSONPath](https://github.com/dchester/jsonpath#jsonpath-syntax) expression to be applied to each message.
+Use it if your messages (either JSON or XML) do not match your table's schema.

 # How to deploy to Azure